Domino’s Pizza and FLGS

 Background

 When I joined the company in 1987, Domino’s Pizza was opening a thousand stores a year.
 The company was growing insanely.
-I saw a survey that pointed out that their mascot, the Noid, was the second-most recognized figure in pop culture—right below Santa Clause, and above Jesus Christ.
+I saw a survey that claimed that their mascot, the Noid, was the second-most recognized figure in pop culture—right below Santa Clause.
 They were exploding.
 With this growth came a giant push from the company to train managers for all those stores.
 We didn’t have assistant managers or shift managers.
 We had MITs (managers-in-training).
 If you didn’t promote, they pushed you out of the training program.

-Each manager-in-training was equipped with a workbook, a heavy work schedule to train through immersion (and earn pay), a regimen of in-person training courses, and regular job performance reviews—all with the goal of taking an employee from filling out a job application to learning how to run a $500,000/year business within six months.
+Each manager-in-training received a workbook that schedule training over several months.
+MITs had a heavy work schedule to train through immersion (and earn pay).
+Each region had a regimen of in-person training courses.
+MITs also had regular job performance reviews.
+These components were part of a goal of teaching an employee how to run a $500,000/year business within six months of their hire.

-I learned more in those few months in a corporate environment than I did in almost two decades of working for franchisees.
+I learned more in those few months in a corporate environment than I did in almost two decades at franchisees.
 Managers I met years later couldn’t tell me what was in the dough, much less do the advanced math.
-Not that they were necessarily bad managers—they just weren’t trained business owners.
+Not that they were necessarily bad managers—they just weren’t trained to become business owners.

 For example, Domino’s divided their fiscal year into 13 4-week periods.
 This gave us several advantages—one of which was that when we compared sales to last year (which we did daily, weekly, and periodically), we were comparing the same day of the week for a more accurate comparison.
 Our paperwork each period included